nirmalarya/autograph/README.md

 ## 🙏 Acknowledgments

-- Built to match Eraser.io quality and features
 - Uses TLDraw for professional canvas
-- Powered by Bayer MGA (myGenAssist)
+- Built with modern web technologies
-- Designed for enterprise use at Bayer
+- Designed for enterprise use

 ## 📞 Support